 - Patient’s primary caregiver(s), if any, and other available supports

 - Patient’s representative (if any)

-There was an addition to this standard, allowing the resumption of care assessment can be made within 48 hours of discharge or on the physician-ordered resumption date.
+There was an addition to this standard allowing the resumption of care assessment to be made within 48 hours of discharge or on the physician-ordered resumption date.

 Skilled Professional Services

 With this CoP, CMS took all of the skilled professionals and put them under one condition, requiring compliance across the board, including skilled nursing services, physical therapy, speech-language pathology services, occupational therapy, physician, and medical social work services.

 This standard states that services performed by skilled professionals must be: